 leader for the Chicago area.
 To help others with IC, she also has shared her story in the local and national media.
 An active advocate and Capitol Hill walker, Barb regularly discusses the special needs of IC patients directly with members of Congress.
 A recently retired special education teacher/learning specialist, Barb received her degree from Eastern Illinois University.

-Eric Zarnikow, MBA, Co-Chair
+Eric Zarnikow, MBA, Past Chair

 Eric Zarnkow is a financial executive who brings an appreciation for how the ICA helps families of IC patients.
 As the husband of an IC patient he became active in the association to help the ICA help other patients and family members.
 With more than 25 years experience in senior management positions, Eric, has an undergraduate degree from Iowa State University and a master’s of business administration from Drake University.